microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 ### -DataRecoveryCertificate
-Windows Information Protection DataRecoveryCertificate To construct, see NOTES section for DATARECOVERYCERTIFICATE properties and create a hash table.
+Windows Information Protection DataRecoveryCertificate To construct, please use Get-Help -Online and see NOTES section for DATARECOVERYCERTIFICATE properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionDataRecoveryCertificate